Digital Herd Immunity and COVID-19: A Model for App-Based Contact Tracing

 We now describe the sense in which our branching-process model exhibits a phase transition.
 Consider the disease dynamics seeded by a single initial infection, Patient Zero, at $t=0$.
 As the disease spreads, there are two possibilities: either the epidemic seeded by Patient Zero terminates at some finite time, or it continues to spread indefinitely.
 In branching process theory \cite{GrimmettProb}, this dichotomy is captured by the ``probability of ultimate extinction'', $q$, which is the probability that the epidemic seeded by Patient Zero terminates at some $t<\infty$.

 To make the connection with statistical physics, consider the quantity $\rho = 1-q$, which is the probability that the epidemic seeded by Patient Zero spreads for all time.
 This defines an order parameter for the epidemic-to-immune phase transition, in the following sense.
 If $\rho>0$, an epidemic can spread with non-zero probability, and the population is in an ``epidemic phase''.
 If $\rho=0$, epidemics are almost surely contained, and the population is in an ``immune phase''.
 In fact, $\rho$ is precisely the order parameter for a site percolation phase transition~\footnote{To see this, first designate all nodes of this tree ``empty'', except for the root.
 Next, embed the branching processes model in this tree in the natural way, with Patient Zero at the root, and ``occupy'' nodes according to their probability of infection.
-The the probability of formation of an infinite cluster of infections, $\rho$, is precisely the probability that occupied sites percolate on the Cayley tree, which is usually taken as the order parameter in percolation theory~\cite{Grimmett_1999}.} on the infinite, rooted, Cayley tree with bulk co-ordination number $z=1+R_0$.
+The the probability of formation of an infinite cluster of infections, $\rho$, is precisely the probability that occupied sites percolate on the Cayley tree, which is usually taken as the order parameter in percolation theory~\cite{Grimmett_1999}.
+We note that epidemic-to-immune phase transitions are often interpreted in the language of bond percolation~\cite{Newman}.
+However, on the Cayley tree the bond and site percolation thresholds are equal; since the site percolation picture is slightly more natural from the branching process viewpoint, we work with sites rather than bonds throughout this paper.} on the infinite, rooted, Cayley tree with bulk coordination number $z=1+R_0$.